gregarious/lilypad-server/README.md

         $ python manage.py runserver

 8. Test the server by visiting a valid URL (e.g. http://127.0.0.1:8000/pace/students/).
 The full API is browsable in a very human-friendly way thanks to the `djangorestframework` we're using.

+From now on, for every new shell session, you'll need to activate the virtualenv with the following command:

+    $ workon lilypad

+And if you want to deactivate the virtualenv, simply run:

+    $ deactivate

 ## Serving the client app (for dev machines)